immich-app/immich/docs/docs/administration/separate-storage.md

 By default, all files (original pictures, thumbnails, encoded videos, and user profile pictures) are stored in `UPLOAD_LOCATION`.
 In order to split up the file storage, the following volumes can be added to your Docker deployment.

 While the exact size will depend on your original image sizes and ratio of videos to pictures, the `thumbs/` and `encoded-video/` folders can each be 10-20% the size of the entire library.
 The storage metrics of the Immich server will track the storage available at `UPLOAD_LOCATION`, so the administrator should setup some kind of monitoring to make sure the SSD does not run out of space.
+The `profile/` folder is much smaller, typically less than 1 MB.

 :::tip
 Because of the underlying properties of docker bind mounts, it is not recommended to mount the `upload/` and `library/` folders as separate bind mounts if they are on the same device.